• Skip to primary navigation

 When you drain the sausage, don't throw it out.
 Keep it to sautee those veggies in.
 Keto diet or not, that's a good practice to add a little flavor to a summertime harvest of vegetables.

-How do I use fresh herbs in this recipe?
+How to use fresh herbs in this recipe?

 If you have a garden or been to the farmers market lately, you are probably looking for new squash recipes to try.
 I grew up eating this recipe.
 We used dried herbs and the oregano flavor reminded me of pizza so I used to call it pizza squash casserole.